 Dr Kapil Chousalkar

-BVSc, MVSc, PhD
+BVSc, MVSc (Microbiology), PhD (Virology)

 Dr. Chousalkar has a strong research interest in microbiology, Food safety and Molecular diagnostics.
 Kapil is currently leading food safety research group at the Roseworthy campus of the University of Adelaide.
-Kapil’s group’s research uses genomics, molecular biology, epidemiology, animal models and field studies to address broad range of issues related to invasive NT Salmonella spp.
-With aim to understand the zoonosis.
+Kapil’s group’s research uses genomics, molecular biology, epidemiology, animal models and field studies to address broad range of issues related to invasive NT Salmonella spp. with aim to understand the zoonosis.

 Kapil's research is funded from competitive industry and commonwealth grants.
 The Australian Egg Corporation, Department of Agriculture Fisheries and Forestry and Cooperative Research Centres (Poultry CRC) have funded his research over the last four years.